Berkhamsted Castle: 20th – 21st centuries

 In the summer of 1966, to mark the 900th anniversary of the Norman Conquest, a festive pageant was held in the castle grounds.
 The eight-day event featured a dramatic presentation of the history of Berkhamsted and attracted large numbers of spectators.
 A planned event to mark the 950th anniversary in 2016 was cancelled when English Heritage refused permission due to concerns about damage to castle fabric and health and safety.

 Today, Berkhamsted Castle is protected by law as an ancient monument.
 The ruins are operated as a tourist attraction by English Heritage, who inherited the guardianship from the former Ministry of Works.
 Ownership of the land is still held by the Duchy of Cornwall, with two peripheral sections formerly held by Coopers Works now divided between the Secretary of State for Digital, Culture, Media and Sport and the Berkhamsted Castle Trust.

 Historian Isobel Thompson considers Berkhamsted Castle to be "one of the best surviving motte and bailey castles" in England.
 Sam Willis has recalled visiting the castle as a child and remembers especially running up and down the motte.

 The Berkhamsted Castle site entirely staffed by local volunteers.
 It is open daily and visitors can enter free of charge.

+Castle Occupants

+In the 11th century, Robert of Mortain was associated with Berkhamsted Castle.
+Then in 1086, Randulph, Lord Chancellor, received permission from the Crown to construct another wooden fort on the castle site.
+In 1155, Thomas à Becket took over the castle as Lord Chancellor and converted the wooden fort into a stone fortress.
+Between 1191 and King Richard I's death, Queen Berengaria of Navarre occupied the castle.
+Queen Isabella of Angoulême also occupied the castle until the siege in 1204.
+King Henry III granted the castle to Richard Earl of Cornwall in 1227, who then used it as his primary residence and administrative centre.
+Queen Margaret of France occupied the Berkhamsted Castle in 1291.
+Edward, the Black Prince, took over the castle in 1337 and later imprisoned King John II there in 1356.
+In 1399, the castle was passed down from Henry V to his wife Margaret of Anjou.
+Finally, between 1469 and her death in 1495, Cecily Neville, Duchess of York, occupied the castle.

+Castle Construction

+The Berkhamsted motte mound is around 14 m high (45.9 feet) and 55 metres (180.4 feet) in diameter and comprises a motte in the northeast corner of an oblong bailey.
+The motte stands on a shell keep of about 18 metres wide (59 feet), and the bailey occupies around 1.3 hectares (13,000 sq m).

+The original castle was rebuilt in stone and extended over many years, yet the position remains consistent with the initial build.
+The castle boasted two complete moats in its prime, and visitors approached the castle from today's Castle Street.
+They entered through a low wooden bridge across the River Bulbourne and a second drawbridge led to the central Gateway.